 Angus Fletcher had a career in business with Fletcher Holdings and then Fletcher Challenge and a long standing involvement in a wide variety of not-for-profit community based organisations.
 Currently his trusteeships include chairmanship of the Great Potentials Foundation, the Methodist Employment Generation Fund and trustee of Business in the Community, Southern Cross Campus Foundation and For the Sake of Our Children Trust and a member of the Supporters' Council of Young Enterprise Trust.

 Hugh Fletcher was an executive of Fletchers for 26 years, retiring as CEO in 1997.
-Since then he has been a non-executive director of several organisations including currently Fletcher Building, Rubicon, Vector, and Insurance Australia Group.
+Since then he has been a non-executive director of several organisations including currently Rubicon and Insurance Australia Group.
 He is a trustee of the Dilworth Trust and was a Councillor of the University of Auckland for 12 years, 4 years as Chancellor.